The Best Messenger Bags of 2017

 The first images we see on Timbuk2's website is of people wearing backpacks while riding bikes.
 Many of our colleagues report having gone from bag, to pannier, and finally settling on a simple backpack for their bike commutes.
 As such, we believe that the classic "messenger bag" has bigger shoes to fill in the modern world.
 It's a casual briefcase for reluctant businesspeople; it needs to be comfortable for a variety of commuting methods, from cycling to walking to crowded subways, and jerky buses; and it often needs to hold a few other random items like gym clothes, rain jackets, climbing shoes, etc.

 Probably the biggest reason to choose one over the other comes down to your priorities and personal preferences.
 Do you value comfort and capacity or quick access and style?
 If you commute long distances, you'll probably prefer a backpack.
-If you basically just use your bag to carry your laptop around, you'll probably do better buying a messenger bag.
-See our complete Laptop Backpack Review.
+If you just use your bag to carry your laptop around, you'll probably do better buying a messenger bag.

 Case Logic 17.3-Inch Laptop Case for years even though he has the option of holding onto many of the tested bags in this review.
 It only costs $23.50 and holds all the essentials for a lightweight mobile office.
 See our article on our favorite mobile office set up.